Have you been depressed of late? Fret not because meditation can help you manage it.

-Shift to observing your breath, after you spend some time focused on your position and place.
+Shift to observing your breath.
 Feel and become aware of the natural process of breathing.
 Notice the air coming in and out of your being.

 Give your complete attention to it.
 You do not have to breathe in a particular manner or be conscious of it.
-Breathe naturally and observe the process, keenly.
+Breathe naturally and observe the process.

 As you do this, keep in mind to be aware of your body and surroundings too.
 Stay at the moment and breathe.
 Get back to focussing on your breath if your mind wanders.